RAJ5734/RAJ5734/README.md

 - 👋 Hi, I’m Raj kumar Yadav
 - 👀 I’am interested in learn android development learn daily something new.
 - 🌱 I’m currently learning andriod development as well as iso development
-- 💞️ I’m looking i am looking for opportunities work as android developer or job
+- 💞️ I’m looking  for opportunities work as android developer or job
 - 📫 How to reach me ...
 Indtagram :-itsrajkrishna
 linkdin :-https://www.linkedin.com/in/rajkumaryadav99/